- Course Number:

 Course DescriptionTrains students in the basic skills required for wildland fire fighting.
 Students will study wildland fire behavior, fire control tactics, human factors on the fireline, standards for fire fighter safety and survival, and receive an introduction to the incident command system.
 Prerequisites: WR 90, RD 80 and MTH 20.

 Addendum to Course Description

-This course is required for an Associate of Applied Science Degree in Fire Protection Technology and meets the National Wildfire Coordinating Group (NWCG) academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.
-Students must complete a two day field exercise to meet NWCG certification requirements.
+This course is required for completion of the Pre-employment certificate in Fire Protection Technology and meets the National Wildfire Coordinating Group (NWCG) academic requirements for S-130 Firefighter Training, S-190 Introduction to Wildland Fire Behavior and L-180 Human Factors on the Fireline.

 Intended Outcomes for the course

 1. Apply basic principles and procedures for wildland firefighting and meet academic requirements for S-130 Firefighting Training.